Cost of Electricity By State 2025

 Highest Electric Rates by State

 Hawaii comes in first place as the state with the highest energy rates by state.
-As stated by the EIA, for January 2024 the average electricity cost per state (cents per kilowatt-hour) for the highest states.
+As stated by the U.S. Energy Information Association (EIA), for January 2025, the average electricity cost per state (cents per kilowatt-hour) for the highest states.

 Other states with high electricity rates are: